|

 command in the United States Army, but Lee resigned from the army and chose not

+to accept this position, joining the Confederacy instead.
 Robert E. Lee was the fourth child born to "Light Horse

 Harry" Lee, his father of Revolutionary War cavalry fame.
 Years before the Civil